jclark/pc-ptp-ntp-guide/chrony.md

 ## PPS input

-Chrony can work fine with just the PPS signal from the GPS: the pulse says exactly when a second starts; chrony can figure out which second it is from network sources.
+Chrony can works very well using just the PPS signal from the GPS: the pulse says exactly when a second starts; chrony can figure out which second it is from network sources.
 Make sure you have chrony set up in way similar to the default getting time from the network, typically using `pool` directive.

 To use the PPS as a source of time, add this line to `/etc/chrony.conf`: